pryty26/CipherFortify_zero/README.md

 all_function.py: Contains login, register, WAF (Web Application Firewall), and login verification functions. app.py: The main application file built using Flask. user_secrets.py: Provides encryption, decryption, find all encrypted data, and delete data functions.
-This three file is yje tree main file in my website.
+This three file is thee three main file of my website.

 The presentation of this website:
 The all data has encrypted by password+ServiceSecretKey+RandomSecretKey+SpecialEncryption+Hashlib